-Choosing the right sunscreen that is chemical-free and can still protect your skin from sun damage doesn’t have to be complicated.
+Choosing the right sunscreen that is active chemical-free and can still protect your skin from sun damage doesn’t have to be complicated.
 It’s as simple as knowing what to look for on sunscreen labels and how to properly apply sunscreen for maximum coverage.
 This way, you’ll be prepared to fight harmful UVA and UVB rays, as well as protect yourself and the environment from harsh chemicals.

 When purchasing sunscreen that is safe for your body and the environment, you’ll want to look for the following phrases:

 TropicSport offers a great selection of reef-safe/reef-friendly sunscreens.
 All TropicSport products are oxybenzone-free, octinoxate-free, and avobenzone-free.
 Even the bottles are designed to be recyclable to reduce plastic waste and protect the planet.

 You’ll also want to make sure you choose a broad spectrum sunscreen.
 This means that it protects your skin from both UVA and UVB rays to prevent common sun-related skin problems like sunburn and skin cancer.
 Make sure you choose a broad spectrum UVA/UVB sunscreen with SPF 15 or higher to be sure you’re getting effective coverage.